 About the Media@LSE blog

-The Media@LSE blog aims to encourage informed and insightful discussion around the vital role of media and communications in contemporary society, bringing our research and expertise to a wider audience that includes fellow academics, civil society, policy makers, journalists and the broader media industry, and other stakeholders.
+The Media@LSE blog aims to encourage informed and insightful discussion around the vital role of media and communications in contemporary society, bringing the research and expertise of LSE’s Department of Media and Communications to a wider audience that includes fellow academics, civil society, policy makers, journalists and the broader media industry, and other stakeholders.

 Our concern is with inequalities, discrimination, representation, voice and violence in an unevenly media-saturated society.
 Blog content will broadly focus on the department’s key research themes, which are: